Frequently Asked questions

 Yes.
 Children will be supervised to the outside of the toilet and we will run a 1-in-1-out system.
-We will be asking parents to provide children with their own full water bottle each day to avoid school water bottles and these will need to be sterilised daily.
+We will be asking parents to provide children with their own full water bottle each day to avoid the use of school water bottles and these will need to be sterilised daily at home.

 Do the children have to wear uniform?

 Yes.
 Children need to wear uniform to school every day.
 Please can you ensure that children have the necessary uniform and all black shoes/trainers.